Southpaw-TACTIC/TACTIC/README.md

 # TACTIC Open Source

-TACTIC is a dynamic, open-source, web-based platform that allows users to manage the development and delivery of digital workflows.
+TACTIC is an open-source platform for creating and executing digital workflows.

+## Features

+TACTIC has a number of key components:

+* Workflow Engine and Manager
+* Data Management
+* File System Management
+* Web Framework

 ## Getting Started